icash-io/ethsf-icash-cnote/README.md

 5. Run `yarn start` to start backend development.

 6. Run `php -S 0.0.0.0:8008` to run.

 ## Testing

 Running `npm test` will run the unit tests with karma. (not implemented)

 ================

-# Startup investment platform for convertible notes/SAFT's

-The CNote platform where investors safely invest in startups through convertible notes/SAFTs.
-To get listed on CNote, startups use Bloom to get a KYC for all founders, proving the legitimacy of the company.
-After approval, they can list proposals for investors.
-Investors can view a list of verified companies, view details, and set the appropiate terms for convertible note/SAFTs.

-The unique part of CNote outside of the KYC, is the convertible note feature and startup FICO score.
-Using blockchain to record the milestones of the invested company (transactions #, active user #, revenue), a smart contract will notify the investor when an appropriate milestone is reached, allowing equity to be converted or another loan to be issued.

-The startup FICO score is an innovative metric to track the credit worthiness of a startup.
-Based on transactions and information reported from the loaned value, companies gain a score which can be viewed by new potential investors.
-This score is also tied to the founders, creating a new type of credit history tied to the startup world.

-# Technologies Used

-- Sponsor APIs

 >>>>>>> master